fokhrun/spice_magic/README.md

 ## Technical Requirements
 - The site should be a full-stack website that follows an MVC framework with the following tech stack
    - HTML
    - CSS
    - JavaScript
    - Python+Django
    - MySQL

-2.3	All changes to the data should be notified to relevant user

 - It implement application features and business logic to manage, query and manipulate data to handle reservetions
     - It implement a data model for users to create, locate, display, edit and delete records related to reservations